Common questions

 Changelog software FAQ

-Answers to common questions about changelog software, release notes, public product updates, custom domains, subscribers, RSS feeds, SEO, and ChangeCrab pricing.
+Answers to common questions about changelog software, release notes, public product updates, custom domains, subscribers, RSS feeds, pricing, and how ChangeCrab fits your workflow.

-This page answers common buying and setup questions for teams evaluating public changelogs, release notes, widgets, subscriber updates, and product communication workflows.
+Straightforward answers for teams evaluating public changelogs, release notes, widgets, subscriber updates, and how to keep customers in the loop when you ship.

 Frequently asked questions